Walk Me Through

 system called Slurm (Simple Linux Utility for Resource Management).
 Normally, you will submit jobs by writing a job script file and

-submitting the job to Slurm with the sbatch
+submitting the job to Slurm with the sbatch command.

 The

-command takes a number of options (some of which can be omitted or defaulted).
+sbatch command takes a number of options (some of which can be omitted or defaulted).
 These options define various

 requirements of the job, which are used by the scheduler to figure out what is needed to run your job, and to schedule